-Point to point encryption, also known as end to end encryption (abbreviated to P2PE and E2E or E2EE respectively,) is the process of encrypting payment card data at the mag stripe reader or “at the point of swipe.”
-The advantage of P2PE is that the card data does not persist on the POS system.
-Without P2PE encryption, card data is swiped into the POS through the mag stripe reader in clear text at which point the data is encrypted or d by the POS.
+Point-to point-encryption, also known as end-to-end encryption (abbreviated to P2PE and E2E or E2EE respectively,) is the process of encrypting payment card data at the mag stripe reader or “at the point of swipe.”
+The advantage of point-to-point encryption is that the card data does not persist on the POS system.
+Without point-to-point encryption, card data is swiped into the POS through the mag stripe reader in clear text at which point the data is encrypted or by the POS.
 There is a split second where the data is not encrypted and that’s all data thieves need.

 Another method is to utilize a “token” instead of an encryption.
 A token allows the transaction to process with non-valuable data instead of full payment card data.
 Tokens can be used repeatedly for transactions such as monthly billing or adding a tip adjustment to a pre-authorized restaurant transaction.

-The worst case scenario when not utilizing P2PE or tokenization is when full card data persists on the POS environment.
+The worst case scenario when not utilizing point-to-point encryption or tokenization is when full card data persists on the POS environment.
 This creates an opportunity for hackers to access the POS and steal that full and very usable card data to create fraudulent cards.
-Of course not all POS systems store full card data and there are additional steps that should be taken to secure a POS that does not use P2PE or tokenization.
+Of course not all POS systems store full card data and there are additional steps that should be taken to secure a POS that does not use point-to-point encryption or tokenization.
 These additional steps are spelled out in the PCI DSS guidelines.

 Restaurants are particularly vulnerable to this type of fraud since employees are regularly entrusted with customers’ cards, out of sight of the customer.
-Your P2PE enabled POS cannot prevent skimming, so it’s up to merchants and their employees to be on the alert for this type of fraud.
+Your point-to-point encryption enabled POS cannot prevent skimming, so it’s up to merchants and their employees to be on the alert for this type of fraud.

-P2PE encryption and tokenization are great ways to add security to your payment security strategy.
-While P2PE and tokenization cannot protect your business from every kind of fraud, they can be very helpful in preventing sensitive data from hanging around.
+Point-to-point encryption and tokenization are great ways to add security to your payment security strategy.
+While point-to-point encryption and tokenization cannot protect your business from every kind of fraud, they can be very helpful in preventing sensitive data from hanging around.

 Vantiv offers three key solutions to assist with your payment security needs.